-In wadeable streams, dip sampling in the thalweg is used to obtain samples, assuming the stream channel is completely mixed (Figure 1a).
-In rivers, a grab sample is collected from the thalweg at 0.5 m depth unless the river is stratified, in which case a 0.5 m epilimnion sample plus an integrated hypolimnion sample are collected (Figure 1b).
+In wadeable streams, dip sampling in the thalweg is used to obtain samples, assuming the stream channel is completely mixed (Figure 1, upper left panel).
+In rivers, a grab sample is collected from the thalweg at 0.5 m depth - unless the river is stratified, in which case a 0.5 m epilimnion sample plus an integrated hypolimnion sample are collected (Figure 1, upper right panel).
 In streams and rivers, samples are collected immediately downstream of the most downstream sensor set, S2 or buoy, so that sensor measurements can be validated with water chemistry samples.

-In lakes, at the buoy location, samples are taken from variable depths dependent on the degree of lake stratification (Figure 1c and 1d).
-In lakes with a true inflow and outflow, samples are collected near lake buoy, inflow, and outflow sensor infrastructure (Figure 1d).
+In seepage lakes, samples are taken from the buoy location (Figure 1, lower left panel).
+In lakes with a true inflow and outflow, samples are collected near lake buoy, inflow, and outflow sensor infrastructure (Figure 1, lower right panel).

-Most aquatic sites have up to eight shallow (<100 ft depth) groundwater observation wells on the perimeter of sampled waterbodies (Figure 1).
+Most aquatic sites have up to eight shallow (<100 ft depth) groundwater observation wells on the perimeter of sampled waterbodies (Figure 1, red boxes).
 Groundwater chemistry samples are collected from a subset of three to four wells at each site.
 At wadeable stream sites, the sampling wells are selected in an attempt to cover all of the following categories: upstream, downstream, right bank, and left bank.
 Preference is also given to wells that are closer to the surface water chemistry sampling locations.
-For lakes, four sampling wells are selected with two on the side of the water table gradient surrounding the lake.
+For lakes, four sampling wells are selected with two up gradient and 2 down gradient of the lake water table.
 Periodic changes to the selected subset of wells may occur during the life of the Observatory and are guided by various parameters, including changes in hydrologic conditions (dry wells, changes in hydrologic flow paths) and status of infrastructure (damaged wells).